 How to determine sublocations with RFID

 First of all, we need to know the sublocation of items.
 Which items are on the sales floor and in the stock room?
-Using RFID, you can differentiate stock on the sales floor from stock in the back of house.
+Using RFID, you can differentiate stock on the sales floor from stock in the back of the house.

 Good to know: shielding and RFID

 We’ve learned that RFID is great for fast and easy stock counting.
 Yet the power of RFID also poses a problem.
 Because RFID readers are so powerful, they can read through thin walls and floors, especially those used in retail stores.
-That means when you perform an RFID count in the stockroom, you will also read items on the sales floor; and vice versa.
+That means when you perform an RFID count in the stockroom, you will also read items on the sales floor and vice versa.

 How can you solve this problem?
 There are two ways to tackle this issue: an expensive, cumbersome way and an easy, intelligent way.